 - Increased risk of kidney disease.
 The high phosphorus content in sodas may cause kidney damage.
 A study noted that those who drink more than 7 glasses of diet soda per week doubled their risk of kidney disease (

 - Could alter your gut microbiome.
-Several studies indicate that artificially sweetened beverages can alter your gut microbiome, causing poor blood sugar control (
+Several studies indicate that artificially sweetened beverages can alter your gut microbiome, potentially causing poor blood sugar control (

 - May increase osteoporosis risk.
 One study observed that daily cola intake was associated with a lower bone mineral density of 3.7–5.4%.
 Similar results were found for those who drank diet cola beverages (